rogercnyn/LBYARCH_Proj/README.md

 The program allows you to either input grayscale values manually, generate random inputs, or benchmark the performance of the conversion process over multiple runs.

+## Demonstration
+You can watch a demonstration of how to run the program in the following video: [LINK HERE]

+The video also provides a walkthrough of the code and a brief explanation of its functionality.

 ## Explanation

 ### How the program works